home-assistant/home-assistant.io/source/_integrations/device_tracker.markdown

 A device tracker with **GPS** as a source can have any number of string states.
 The integration can return one of the following options:

 - Report GPS coordinates.
-The coordinates are then matched to a zone (which is set as state)
+The coordinates are then matched to a zone (which is set as state).
+If the home zone is matched, the state will be **Home**.
+If no zone was matched the state will be **Not home**.
 - Report a location.
 This could be any string which is set as state.

 A device tracker with **router** as a source can have one of two states: **Home**, or **Not home**.